 Starting & Planting Paperwhites from Seed

 Starting paperwhite seeds is easy.
-Simply arrange them on a wet tissue or paper towel approximately 1-2 inches apart.
-Then carefully fold one side of the tissue over, covering half of the seeds.
+Simply arrange them on a wet tissue or paper towel approximately 1 to 2 inches apart, then carefully fold one side of the tissue over, covering half of the seeds.
 Fold the remaining side over and cover the rest of the seeds (similar to folding a letter for mailing).
 Gently place this into a gallon-sized Ziploc storage bag and keep it under fluorescent lights.
-You can check the status of your seeds in about 2-4 weeks to see if they have started to germinate.
+You can check the status of your seeds in about two to four weeks to see if they have started to germinate.

 Once the seeds have formed little bulblets, you can plant the seedlings (with the top portion of the bulb just above the surface) in a moist mixture of peat and perlite or a well-draining soilless potting mix.

 Provide the seedlings with light and keep them moist, but not wet.
 Be sure not to let the seedlings dry out completely.
 Once leaves have reached about 6 inches or more, they can be transplanted into individual pots.
 Water the soil thoroughly and place in a warm location.
 Keep in mind that paperwhites are not hardy in cooler climates so they should be grown in frost-free areas.